-The Christian occupation of the square of Amposta materializes on 1148 in the campaign of Ramon Berenguer IV for the conquest of Tortosa.
-The castle of Amposta, with its terms, was given to the Order of the Hospital of Sant Joan de Jerusalem, who established the Priorat or Castellania d’Amposta, which from 1154 became the center of the possessions of the order within the territory of Catalonia-Aragon.
+The Christian occupation of the square of Amposta materialized on 1148 in the campaign of Ramon Berenguer IV for the conquest of Tortosa.
+The castle of Amposta, with its terms, was given to the Order of the Hospital of Sant Joan de Jerusalem, who established the Priorat or Castellania d’Amposta, which from 1154 became the centre of the possessions of the order within the territory of Catalonia-Aragon.
 The situation remained until 1280, when the Hospitallers exchanged the castle and the village in exchange for the territories of Onda and Gallur, following the border advance in the Christian military conquest of the Muslim kingdoms.

 In 1282 Pere el Gran granted the town letter to Amposta.
 Its deltaic situation, economic difficulties and piracy prevented the development of the town well into the modern era.
-In the 19th century the French War and the Carlist Wars also brought him many difficulties.
+In the 19th century, the French War and the careless Wars also brought him many difficulties.
 In the second half of the century, however, the construction of the Canal de la Dreta de l’Ebre and the colonization of the Delta for the expansion of rice cultivation marked the beginning of a process of fundamental expansion, continued to this day.

 The first document mentioning a church in Amposta dates from 1097, when Ramon Berenguer III donated to the abbot of Sant Cugat a set of lands south of the Ebre that had not yet been conquered.
 In this document, it is called the church of the Sant Sepulcre d’Amposta.

-This medieval church, could later be known as the Chapel of Santa Susanna.
+This medieval church could later be known as the Chapel of Santa Susanna.
 Despite the lack of documentation that allows us to affirm, the situation of the old chapel next to the river, as well as the way in which it is represented in the ancient cartography, bring us closer to the plan of a building built in medieval times.

 Archaeological excavations carried out in recent years have revealed the plan of an old church and the cemetery in front of the current church of the Assumption.
-The building occupied most of the space, bordering to the north with the current street Nou, to the west with the street Major, to the east with the cemetery and to the south with a street today disappeared.
+The building occupied most of the space, bordering to the north with the current street nine, to the west with the street Major, to the east with the cemetery and to the south with a street today disappeared.
 It would be a single-nave building with an apse facing northeast and with perimeter walls of more than two meters thick made of lime mortar.
-It seems that it could have been fortified, responding to the security needs of the unprotected population in the face of the pyric attacks by the fall of the Castle.
+It seems that it could have been fortified, responding to the security needs of the unprotected population in the face of the pyran attacks by the fall of the Castle.